-The First Male Accuser Of Abusive Doctor Larry Nassar Says He Came Forward After Seeing The Bravery Of The Female Accusers
+The First Male Accuser Of Former Doctor Larry Nassar Says He Came Forward After Seeing The Bravery Of The Female Accusers

-The first male accuser of abusive doctor Larry Nassar said he was 16 when the doctor applied acupuncture needles to his genitals in the presence of a female gymnast, while asking her if she had seen a male sex organ before.
+The first male accuser of former doctor Larry Nassar said he was 16 when the doctor applied acupuncture needles to his genitals in the presence of a female gymnast, while asking her if she had seen a male sex organ before.

 "I wasn't a dumb kid.
-I knew kind of what medical practices were, and that one was out of the ordinary," Jacob Moore, now 18 and a freshman gymnast at the University of Michigan, told NBC News Tuesday.
+I knew, kind of, what medical practices were, and that one was out of the ordinary," Jacob Moore, now 18 and a freshman gymnast at the University of Michigan, told NBC News Tuesday.
 "I felt uncomfortable."

-Moore has joined a civil complaint against Nassar, who has pled guilty to possession of child pornography and molestation charges, and is expected to spend the rest of his life in prison.
+Moore has joined a civil complaint against Nassar, who has pled guilty to possession of child pornography and molestation charges, and who is expected to spend the rest of his life in prison.
 In the complaint, Moore states Nassar's behavior constituted sexual assault, battery, abuse, molestation, and harassment.

-Moore's sister Cameron, who was also abused by Nassar and read a victim impact statement at his sentencing hearing in January, mentioned her brother in her reading.
+Moore's sister Cameron, who was also allegedly abused by Nassar and read a victim impact statement at his sentencing hearing in January, mentioned her brother in her reading.

 In a press conference with his lawyer Monday, Moore said that he decided to come forward after he saw the bravery and strength of the other victims, including his sister.

 "I was inspired by my sister and everyone else in this community to come out and help bring change to what allowed this to happen," he said.
-"I don't want (other victims) to be scared to come out because of stigma that guys can't be sexually abused or taken advantage of."
+"I don't want [other victims] to be scared to come out because of stigma that guys can't be sexually abused or taken advantage of."

-Moore also told NBC that he believes organizations that employed Nassar, including USA Gymnastics and Michigan University, are complicit in his crimes.
+Moore also told NBC that he believes organizations that employed Nassar, including USA Gymnastics and Michigan State University, are complicit in his crimes.

 "Nassar could not have done what he did without the complicity of each and every one of these organizations," he said.